FLEXtime: Filterbank learning to explain time series: Abstract

 \section{Abstract}

-State-of-the-art methods for explaining predictions based on time series are built on learning an instance-wise saliency mask for each time step.
-However, for many types of time series, the salient information is found in the frequency domain.
-Adopting existing methods to the frequency domain involves naively zeroing out frequency content in the signals, which goes against established signal processing theory.
-Therefore, we propose a new method entitled FLEXtime, that uses a filterbank to split the time series into frequency bands and learns the optimal combinations of these bands.
-FLEXtime avoids the drawbacks of zeroing out frequency bins and is more stable and easier to train compared to the naive method.
-Our extensive evaluation shows that FLEXtime on average outperforms state-of-the-art explainability methods across a range of datasets.
-FLEXtime fills an important gap in the time series explainability literature and can provide a valuable tool for a wide range of time series like EEG and audio.
-Code is available at \textit{anonymized} and in the supplementary.
+State-of-the-art methods for explaining predictions from time series involve learning an instance-wise saliency mask for each time step; however, many types of time series are difficult to interpret in the time domain, due to the inherently complex nature of the data.
+Instead, we propose to view time series explainability as saliency maps over interpretable parts, leaning on established signal processing methodology on signal decomposition.
+Specifically, we propose a new method called FLEXtime that uses a bank of bandpass filters to split the time series into frequency bands.
+Then, we learn the combination of these bands that optimally explains the model's prediction.
+Our extensive evaluation shows that, on average, FLEXtime outperforms state-of-the-art explainability methods across a range of datasets.
+FLEXtime fills an important gap in the current time series explainability methodology and is a valuable tool for a wide range of time series such as EEG and audio.
+Code is available at \url{https://github.com/theabrusch/FLEXtime}.